NicolasPetton/Indium/sphinx-doc/troubleshooting.rst

 Indium provides the command ``indium-list-sourcemap-sources`` to help configuring sourcemaps correctly.
-This commands displays a list of all sourcemap sources in the runtime as file paths on disk.
+This command displays a list of all sourcemap sources in the runtime as file paths on disk.
 Check that your files are listed there.